-January it is often a time for resolutions and renewal.
+January is often a time for resolutions and renewal.
 This is the month when we start to evaluate our lives and think of ways to improve.
-Some are able to carry successively through the whole year but others struggle and will fall short of their goals.
+Some are able to carry successively throughout the whole year but others struggle and will fall short of their goals.

 I know this first hand because I used to be one of those people.
 For a large portion of my adult life I was depressed, unhappy, and constantly complaining about things.
 It was not until I shifted my perspective that I realized how much I truly had.

 What opened my eyes was thankfulness and gratitude.
 Thanks to my sister Suzanne I was introduced to this concept of when she gave me Jack Canfield’s Key to Living the Law of Attraction: A Simple Guide to Creating the Life of Your Dreams.
 Reading this book changed my life and made me see the error of my ways.
 I had the power to move my life in the direction I wanted it to go.
 I just needed to widen my view of the world.

 At first, going from a negative to a positive was quite difficult.
 It took a good couple of months for me to finally get to that point where I started to feel better.
 Just like exercising your body, having a positive attitude took practice and determination.
 It is like cardio for your brain.

 I have been practicing this on and off over the past six years and it has changed my life for the better.
 It helped me realize my true passion in life.
 I was able to find a new career and work towards starting my own business.
 It also helped me find love and opened the doorway for me to meet my fiancé Art.